THE History of Eugenics at Puget Sound and Beyond

 • How, as an institution and as individuals, can we best wrestle with and learn from this history?

-SPECIAL ANNOUNCEMENT: Puget Sound's Science Magazine ELEMENTS devoted their Spring 2020 Issue to the History of Eugenics.
-Take a look HERE!
+Puget Sound's Science Magazine ELEMENTS devoted their Spring 2020 Issue to the History of Eugenics.
+Take a look HERE

 elements-cover